plotly/plotly.py/doc/python/polar-chart.md

 ## Polar Scatter Plot with go.Scatterpolar

-If Plotly Express does not provide a good starting point, you can use the more generic `go.Scatterpolar`.
+If Plotly Express does not provide a good starting point, you can use [the more generic `go.Scatterpolar` class from `plotly.graph_objects`](/python/graph-objects/).
 All the options are documented in the [reference page](https://plotly.com/python/reference/#scatterpolar).

 #### Basic Polar Chart